This is our Complete Guide to Surfing Lombok in Indonesia.

 It’s safe to say you should only surf ‘Bangko Bangko’ if you have the relevant experience.
 Even then, it’s about as scary as it gets concerning surfing in Lombok.

-Surf-friendly Hotels in Lombok
+Surf Camps in Lombok

 Of course, there’s a good chance you’ll find yourself in or around Kuta at some point and you won’t be spoilt for choice.
 Regardless, Pipes Hostel is an establishment that always ranks highly among visitors to the island and is one of the cheapest options at just $21 a night for a bed in their shared dorm.
-Its swimming pool and homemade skate park are a big draw, and its well-positioned in terms of the surfing hotspots.
+Its swimming pool and homemade skate park are a big draw, and it’s well-positioned in terms of the surfing hotspots.

 If you’re looking for something a bit more high-end, you can’t go wrong with Orgin Lombok.
-This small collection of luxury bungalows sits just outside the hustle and bustle of the main town, but still within walking distance of some of the most popular surf spots Lombok has to offer.
+This small collection of luxury bungalows sits just outside the hustle and bustle of the main town, but still within walking distance of some of the most popular surfing Lombok has to offer.
 Also, what makes this resort so great is that luxury doesn’t come with a huge price tag; you can book a villa here from just $47 a night.

 Kuta is a fantastic base for the surf spots on this list because it’s no more than one hour away.
 The only exception is Desert Point, which is a three-hour drive.
-So, if you plan on testing yourself against this swell, your best bet is to stay in neighbouring Bangko Bangko.
+So, if you plan on testing yourself against this swell, your best bet is to stay in neighboring Bangko Bangko.
 Accommodation is pricey, but the Wyndham Sundancer Resort is just about affordable at $118 a night, and welcoming of surfers.

 Surfboard Hire in Lombok